SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 when using the graphical editor and detailed in the following part :ref:`section_ref_observers_templates`.
-These templates are simple scripts that can be tuned by the user, either in the integrated edition stage of the case with EFICAS, or in the edition stage of the schema before execution, to improve the ADAO case performance in the SALOME execution supervisor YACS.
+These templates are simple scripts that can be tuned by the user, either in the integrated edition stage of the case with ADAO EFICAS, or in the edition stage of the schema before execution, to improve the ADAO case performance in the SALOME execution supervisor YACS.

 In the textual interface (TUI) of ADAO (see the part :ref:`section_tui`), the same information can be given with the command "*setObserver*" applied to a